Institute of Technical Mechanics

-The Institute of Technical Mechanics of the National Academy of Sciences of Ukraine and the State Space Agency of Ukraine (ITM NASU and SSAU) is the research institution composed of the Mechanics division of National Academy of Sciences of Ukraine, leading institute of the Ukrainian aerospace sector.
+The Institute of Technical Mechanics of the National Academy of Sciences of Ukraine and the State Space Agency of Ukraine (ITM NASU and SSAU) is a research institution composed of the Mechanics division of National Academy of Sciences of Ukraine, the leading institute of the Ukrainian aerospace sector.

 History

 The institute owed its establishment to Mikhail K. Yangel, one of the originators of rocket engineering in the USSR and Ukraine.
 M.K.
 Yangel was quite aware of the fact that the advancement of space engineering should be based on the latest achievements in basic and applied research in the field of engine engineering, heat-and-mass exchange and thermal protection, aero- and gas-dynamics, novel materials and technologies, strength and reliability, structural optimization, etc.

 in April 1966 on Academician M.K.
 Yangel’s initiative, a new academic division was founded in Dnepropetrovsk: the Sector for Problems in Technical Mechanics, as a part of the Dnepropetrovsk Branch of the Institute of Mechanics of the Ukrainian Soviet Socialist Republic (Ukrainian SSR)’s Academy of Sciences.

 The next stage in the institute’s history came in April 1968, when the Sector was reorganized into the Dnepropetrovsk Division of the Institute of Mechanics of the Ukrainian SSR’s Academy of Sciences.
 Vsevolod A. Lazaryan, Corresponding Member (from 1972 Academician) of the Ukrainian SSR’s Academy of Sciences, was appointed Head of Division.
 In June 1968, the physics and metallurgy departments of the former Branch of the B Verkin Institute for Low Temperature Physics and Engineering of the Ukrainian SSR’s Academy of Sciences were joined to the Division.

 The scope of research at the Division grew from year to year, thus calling for the establishment of new departments.
 In February 1970, the research department of propulsion systems dynamics was established under the leadership of Viktor V. Pylypenko, D.Sc., with the task of augmenting the linear theory and devising a nonlinear theory of pogo self-oscillations of space vehicle structures, developing methods of dynamic characterization of liquid-propellant rocket engines and their components, and studying the dynamics of engine feed systems and transient regimes with consideration for cavitation in the centrifugal pumps with an inducer.

 In 1973, the Sector for Problems in Space Engineering was structurally singled out at the Division.
 Until 1980, the sector was headed by Vasily S. Budnik, Academician of Ukrainian SSR’s Academy of Sciences.